rsyncOSX/RsyncUIdocs/content/post/configfiles.md

 description = "Where does RsyncUI store the configuration files?" lastmod = "2020-10-23"
 +++
-RsyncUI stores its configurations, schedules and log records as [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) files.
-The storage of config files is in:
+RsyncUI stores configurations, schedules and log records for tasks as [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) files.
+The storage of those files are:
 ```
 $HOME/.rsyncosx/macserialnumber/
 ```